 – Being a regular, no credit offered type business.

-In both cases, you need to be in control of the money that is owed to you and the payment thereof.
-In other words, you need to collect the money that is owed to you more effectively.
+In both cases you need to be in control of the money that is owed to you and the payment thereof.

-In both cases, you need to ensure that an ageing analysis is generated on a regular basis to ensure that you collect your funds timeously.
+In both cases you need to ensure that an aging analysis is generated on a regular basis to ensure that you collect your funds timeously.

 Do NOT become emotionally attached to your wayward clients.
 Decide on the rules e.g. if they haven’t paid in 30 days they get a lawyers letter and if they haven’t paid in 60 days they get handed over to the lawyers.
 Stick to whatever it is that you have decided upon – no exceptions!